JorjaFox/library/_source/_recaps/csi/bodies-in-motion.md

 ## Quotes

-**Sidle** You know, Metcalf, just because somebody lives in a trailer park doesn't mean they're a meth cook.
+**Sidle:** You know, Metcalf, just because somebody lives in a trailer park doesn't mean they're a meth cook.

 - - -

-**Sidle** You know Greg, technically that makes you a cannibal.
+**Sidle:** You know Greg, technically that makes you a cannibal.
 Grissom would be so proud.
-**Sanders** Grissom would probably taste it on purpose.
+**Sanders:** Grissom would probably taste it on purpose.